Crocodile (Black Mirror): Reception

 The episode received mixed critical reception, with consensus that the technological themes could have been explored further and that the ending was gratuitously dark, but that the characters were well-acted and the setting was aesthetically pleasing.
 On the review aggregator Rotten Tomatoes, the episode received positive reviews from 53% of 19 critics, with an average rating of 6.39/10.
 The site's summary says that the episode is "beautiful but blunt" and that its "nightmarish concept can't quite overcome its own shallow nihilism."
 Out of five stars, the episode received a rating of three stars in Vulture and The Telegraph and 2.5 stars in Den of Geek.
 Additionally, Paste rated it 7.1 out of 10 and The A.V.
 Club gave it a B−.

 Handlen said that the episode was the "thinnest from a conceptual standpoint" of the series four episodes, that there was "not a lot to this story" and that its plot becomes "clear" when the Recaller's functionality is established.
-Wilkinson wrote that it "doesn't feel all that innovative" and Sims felt "emotionally and intellectually unfilfilled".
+Wilkinson wrote that it "doesn't feel all that innovative" and Sims felt "emotionally and intellectually unfulfilled".
 Harvey said it was "a little too predictable".
 In contrast, Mellor had a more positive response, calling it "stunning to look at, very sick and very funny".
 Critics mostly found the bleakness to be unjustified: Vultures Jen Chaney wrote that it was "filled with so much brutal, senseless violence", comparing it unfavourably to the episode "Black Museum".
 Harley saw it as "grossly over the top" and "the most mean-spirited" Black Mirror episode to date.
 Sims wrote that it "didn't seem to have much of a deeper point".

 Reviewing for Wired, James Temperton said that the episode "raises genuinely interesting questions about technological advancement", though there is a question of how the Recaller would become "universally accepted".
 Hudson saw the design of the Recall as having "a lot of potential" that "is largely wasted" and Harley concurred that the episode "never really takes advantage" of the idea of "distortions of recalled events".
 Similarly, Handlen said it was "frustrating how much time the episode spends developing its technology without that development actually leading to anything relevant".
 Sims wrote that "there seemed to be no broader message to justify the horror".
 However, Harvey saw the Recaller as "a fascinating example of how science-fiction does not need vast budgets to play with interesting ideas".